metablaster/WindowsFirewallRuleset/Modules/Ruleset.Utility/Help/en-US/Resolve-FileSystemPath.md

 ## SYNOPSIS

-Resolve wildcard directory or file location
+Resolve wildcard pattern of a directory or file location

 ## SYNTAX